KollektivHannemann/DUE_RotaryClickEncoder/README.md

 ### Use

+Please make sure the to include [Ivan Seidels „DueTimer“](https://github.com/ivanseidel/DueTimer) to your library folder!

 Get the values of the rotary encoders and buttons by calling:
 ```
 encVal[ #];    // get encoder value (# = Encoder number)